Boiler Insurance Cover: What to Consider

 What if the boiler is beyond repair?

 If a heating engineer can’t repair your boiler then it will need to be replaced.
-Your insurer is unlikely to cover boiler replacement costs.
+Your insurer is unlikely to cover new boiler costs.
 So you’ll need to get a new boiler then find a new policy.

 To keep the costs of installing a new boiler to a minimum, you should compare quotes.
 Getting quotes from at least 3 heating engineer is a good idea.
 And you can get free quotes from heating engineers near you right here.
 All you need to do is tap through our simple online form.